 O’Connor Brewing Co. partnered with Surfrider Foundation (which works to protect and preserve the world’s oceans, waves and beaches) in the creation of their beer garden.
 With conservation, permeability and water retention at the forefront of consideration, O’Connor designed their beer garden to conserve water, energy and wildlife; ensure permeability of soil to let water sink in; and retain rainwater to prevent pollution runoff.

-Not only is the Virginia Zoo a great place to experience and learn about a variety of mammals, reptiles and amphibians from around the world; it’s also ideal for engaging in multiple conservation efforts, including a butterfly habitat and wetland and oyster restoration.
-The Zoo utilizes Green Living initiatives on-site including power conservation through sensor lights in guest areas, filtering run-off stormwater through three rain gardens throughout the Zoo, recycling and installing an Eco-Garden featuring environmentally-friendly garden techniques including composting.
-Plus, their Aldabra tortoise house features “living” walls and roof to educate visitors about opportunities to be green at home.
+The Virginia Zoo is ideal for engaging in multiple conservation efforts, including a butterfly habitat and wetland and oyster restoration.
+The Zoo utilizes green practices on-site to build a community of environmental stewards.
+Some of the efforts include power conservation through sensor lights in guest areas, filtering run-off stormwater through three rain gardens throughout the Zoo, automatic flush toilets and faucets that reduce water and electrical usage, recycling (including a special bin for unwanted electronics) and installing an Eco-Garden featuring environmentally-friendly garden techniques including composting.
+They even have their own Green Team (a Virginia Zoo Practices and Sustainability Committee) that works to improve green practices and sustainability at the zoo.
+The Zoo also works with Seafood Watch, a program geared to improving sustainability of global fisheries and aquaculture.
+Plus, the Zoo’s Aldabra tortoise house features “living” walls and roof to educate visitors about opportunities to be green at home.